michael2012z/BitBible/markdown/KJV/files/Isa.md

 23. But when he seeth his children, the work of mine hands, in the midst of him, they shall sanctify my name, and sanctify the Holy One of Jacob, and shall fear the God of Israel.

-24. They also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine.come…: Heb. know understanding
+24. They also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine.

 ## Isaiah 30